anton-rappr/prisl/README.md

 # prisl
-Slicing tool for the PRISM Language written with the help of the storm parser in cpp
+Slicing tool for the PRISM Language written with the help of the storm parser in cpp.

 ## About this project
 This project is the source code of the prisl tool, which is capable